sw00/sett.sh/content/posts/2018/08/critical-failure.md

 A deterministic system is **necessary** for the same inputs to produce the same outputs.
 However, if we negate the one condition then the other condition must also be negated for the to hold: if the same input doesn't produce the same output, then the system isn't deterministic.

-I'd encourage you to look the [truth table](https://en.wikipedia.org/wiki/Necessity_and_sufficiency#Definitions) on Wikpedia to grok these concepts a little better.
+I'd encourage you to look at the [truth table](https://en.wikipedia.org/wiki/Necessity_and_sufficiency#Definitions) on Wikpedia to grok these concepts a little better.
 I keep having to revisit them myself.

 # Fin